ankumar/architecture/README.md

 Architecture is about **Systems Thinking** including People, Process and Technology; synthesis of multiple perspectives, including social dynamics, domain-driven design, business models, and software architecture.
 It's not about code, and it's not a synonym for "software architecture":
 ## **1. Technology needs to be embedded in the Business not external to it or merely aligned with it**
-###       - Business mapped into technologies that underpin the delivery of that value
+###       - Business mapped into technologies that underpin the delivery of that core value
 ###       - Seeing Custom & Commodity technologies in the value chain
 ###       - Custom to Commodity & Viceversa to increase the value delivery for lower cost
 ## **2. Focus on core value vs plumbing:**